 What does "Pre-Raphaelite" Mean?

-Exploring the definition and core principles of 'Pre-Raphaelitism', with a concise overview of the origins and influence of the PRB
+Exploring the definition and core principles of 'Pre-Raphaelitism', with a brief overview of the origins and influence of the PRB

 “Pre-Raphaelites they called themselves; not that they imitated the early Italian masters at all, but that in their work, as opposed to the facile abstractions of Raphael, they found a stronger realism of imagination, a more careful realism of technique, a vision at once more fervent and more vivid, an individuality more intimate and more intense.
 For it is not enough that a work of art should conform to the aesthetic demands of its age: there must be also about it, if it is to affect us with any permanent delight, the impress of a distinct individuality, an individuality remote from that of ordinary men, and coming near to us only by virtue of a certain newness and wonder in the work, and through channels whose very strangeness makes us more ready to give them welcome.”